Go Back Go Back

 In addition to the food packs, hygiene products were donated to learners at Dr. Fischer Primary School. ©UNFPA/Namibia

-GOBABIS, Namibia With a population of just over 70 000 people, the Omaheke region has the smallest population in Namibia; however, 51% of the population live in poverty, which is among the five highest regions in the country, according to the Namibia Multidimensional Poverty Index (MPI) Report 2021.
+GOBABIS, Namibia With a population of just over 70 000 people, the Omaheke region has the smallest population in Namibia; however, 51% of the population live in poverty, which is among the five highest in the country, according to the Namibia Multidimensional Poverty Index (MPI) Report 2021.
 Food insecurity is the biggest contributor to multidimensional poverty in the Omaheke region at 13.2%.
-World inflation resulting from the Russia-Ukraine war also exacerbated the food insecurity in the region. in 2022, two children died of malnutrition in Gobabis.
+World inflation resulting from the Russia-Ukraine war also exacerbated the food insecurity in the Omaheke region.
+Two children died of malnutrition in Gobabis in 2022.

 Some of the recipients of the food packs and Ms. Gift Malunga, interim representative of UNFPA in Namibia. ©UNFPA/Namibia